 Mind you, this kind of tricks is rather benign.
 Many others can be a lot more egregiously malicious.
 Some even cause you to install malware or ransomware on your computer.
 There’s no limit to bad intention, and the Internet itself is a minefield.

-(Find out how to avoid them below.)
+(Find out how to avoid them and stay safe below.)

 This kind of online traps is much harder to deal with.
 It plays with our human psyche.
 To understand how it works, we need to be aware of a couple of things about ourselves.